 Yes!
 Animal Control agencies are designed to protect the public.
 In California, most cities have statutes that define a vicious dog, take reports of dog bites, keep a folder or record of improper action of a dog and their owner.
 By reporting the incident, you set a record for this dog, and owner, that will then be examined by city or State officials to determine if more action needs to be taken.

 As an example, we acted as the attorney in a Los Angeles dog bite case where our client was bitten by a dog, and through the data base, it was determined that this dog had bitten others previously.
 As it turned out, the dog owner lied to our client that his dog had not bitten before,.
 We were able through the data base to establish that this dog was quite vicious.

-Recently in Orange County, we had been contacted to act as the Orange County Dog Bite lawyer for a resident that was the victim of two attacks by the same dog.
+Recently, we had been contacted to act as the Orange County dog bite lawyer for a resident that was the victim of two attacks by the same dog.
 Reporting the first attack, ensured action on the second attack by the governmental agency.

 Additionally, by reporting the dog bite and the animal involved, an investigation into any disease can be undertaken, to make sure you are not at risk.

 Lastly, if the report is taken, you make an official record and the record acts much like a police report.
 A report can be useful later when the claim is being processed by your California dog bite attorney.
 Call us for any information you may need at (949) 752-7474.